by Nebula Haze

-The LEC 315 model is currently the most common size LEC grow light and yields about 4-9 ounces on average (though some growers get even more!)
+The LEC 315 model is currently the most common size LEC grow light and yields about 5-10 ounces on average (though some growers get even more!)

 This style of grow light is becoming increasingly popular for indoor marijuana growers.
 When it comes to growing cannabis, what advantages do LEC grow lights have over traditional grow lights?

 - Ceramic metal halide lights produce UV-B rays, like the sun.
 This may be contributing to increased trichome development and smell in cannabis buds grown under LECs.
 However, UV-B rays get blocked by glass, so there needs to be a clear path between the plant and the light for this to be effective.
 Also always wear protective glasses that block UV light so you don’t damage your eyes!

 - LECs produce a natural spectrum of light that lets you see your plants in full color.
 Unlike grow lights which produce purple (LED) or yellow (HPS) light, the light from an LEC typically won’t distort the color of your plants.
 Not only is it just plain nice to be able to really see your garden in all its vibrancy, having natural colored light also makes it a lot easier to diagnose problems which can sometimes go unnoticed under unnatural colored grow lights.
 An LEC is also much less suspicious looking if light accidentally spills out a window.
 If given a choice for bulb color, I recommend getting “4200K” color bulbs as they give great results and let your see your plants the best.